About the course

 Training with disabilities and other needs

-As a fully inclusive school, we support candidates with disabilities and other needs as long as all our entry requirements can be met.
+As a fully inclusive school and Inclusion Quality Mark (IQM) Centre of Excellence (CoE), we support candidates with disabilities and other needs as long as all our entry requirements can be met.

 Apply on the UCAS website.
 You’ll need to register with UCAS before you can apply.